Setup your Radar

 Compliance #

-Measuring vehicle speeds on public streets from your own property is generally legal.
+Measuring vehicle speeds on public streets is generally legal when the sensor is on property where you have permission to install equipment.
 Mounting on public utility poles requires explicit permission.
 Always check your local regulations.

 What you will build #